jkphl/grunt-imagemin-backup/README.md

 > In-place-minify PNG, JPEG, GIF and SVG images while keeping a backup copy of the original files

-This Grunt task is basically a clone of the excellent [grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin) task and shares all its [features and options](https://github.com/gruntjs/grunt-contrib-imagemin#imagemin-task).
-Additional characteristics are:
+This Grunt task is basically a clone of the excellent [grunt-contrib-imagemin](https://github.com/gruntjs/grunt-contrib-imagemin) task and builds on top of its [features and options](https://github.com/gruntjs/grunt-contrib-imagemin#imagemin-task).
+Additional features are:

 * It is meant for **in-place replacement** of images with their minified versions.
-* It is saving a **backup copy** of all original images.
+* It is keeping a **backup copy** of all original images.
-* It is **tracking previous minifications** to minify only those images that have changed since the last run.
+* It is **tracking previous minifications** to process only those images that have changed since the last run.

 ## Getting Started